barbaracalderon/web-scrapping-with-python/English/04_TABLES_AND_PANDAS.md

 # Tables and Pandas

 It's time we learn how to store our data in structured form.
 For this, we'll use the **pandas** library, a very neat and visual way to structure tabula data.

+## pandas documentation

 You can find the [pandas documentation here](https://pandas.pydata.org/docs/).

+## creating a DataFrame

 _The examples in this section are from the website Rotten Tomatoes, as shown in the course._